Road Tolls Slovenia | Driver's Guide 2026

 You can choose between two settlement methods:

-• Prepaid – top up your OBU before travel,
+• Prepaid – top up your unit with the selected amount before travel,

-• Postpaid – automatic invoicing (for companies with contract).
+• Postpaid – automatic settlement after the journey for companies with a contract.

-You can purchase and register a DarsGO OBU at any DARS Service point in Slovenia.
-Required documents include:
+You can register a DarsGO unit at any DarsGO service point in Slovenia.
+You usually need:

 How much is the toll per kilometre in Slovenia?